 - Arbitrary or capricious or characterized by abuse of discretion or clearly unwarranted exercise of discretion.

-(W. Va.
-Code § 23-5-12a).
 An appeal of the Intermediate Court’s final decision may be sought by petition to the Supreme Court of Appeals of West Virginia.
-(W. Va.
-Code § 29A-6-1).
 The Supreme Court has discretion to grant or deny the petition for appeal of an Intermediate Court decision.
-(W. Va.
-Code § 51-11-10).

 The Intermediate Court will be comprised of a three-judge panel.
-(W. Va.
-Code § 51-11-3).
 Initially, the judges will be appointed by the Governor, with the advice and consent of the Senate.
 Then, after the initial appointment by the Governor, the judges will be elected.
-(W. Va.
-Code § 3-1-16, § 3-5-6e, and § 51-11-6).
-The judges of the Intermediate Court must be members in good standing of the West Virginia State Bar and admitted to practice law in West Virginia for at least 10 years prior to their appointment or election, and also be residents of West Virginia for five years prior to appointment or election.
-(W. Va.
-Code § 51-11-3).
+The judges of the Intermediate Court must be members in good standing of the West Virginia State Bar, admitted to practice law in West Virginia for at least 10 years prior to their appointment or election, and also be residents of West Virginia for five years prior to appointment or election.

 This new legislation impacts workers’ compensation in several ways.
 Eliminating the OOJ potentially eliminates experienced administrative law judges with significant knowledge (15-25 years) in workers’ compensation jurisprudence, and the practice in West Virginia.
 New practice and procedure rules before the new BOR provides uncertainty of what parts of the OOJ's rules of practice and procedure will be adopted.
 The BOR’s ability to hire hearing examiners with only four years of legal experience and without workers’ compensation litigation experience may be detrimental to decisions affecting claimants, employers and insurers.
 However, the hearing examiners’ recommendations are not final decisions and must be reviewed by the BOR members, and the BOR members must issue the final decisions.
-The hearing examiners will also be supervised by the BOR chair.
+The hearing examiners also will be supervised by the BOR chair.
 Hopefully, this will prevent the issuance of uneducated decisions.
-Additionally, the new implementation of a $200 filing fee for appeals to the Intermediate Court will likely discourage claimants from appealing decisions of the Board of Review, which will decrease the overall number of workers’ compensation appeals.
-SB 275 passed April 1, 2021, and is effective 90 days from passage (June 30, 2021).
-The bill was sent to Governor Jim Justice on April 5, 2021, and is expected to be signed.
+Additionally, the new implementation of a $200 filing fee for appeals to the Intermediate Court likely will discourage claimants from appealing decisions of the Board of Review, which will decrease the overall number of workers’ compensation appeals.